Expert Guide to Seychelles Islands And When to Visit

 Luxury Island Resorts in the inner islands

-Just a 10minute speedboat ride off the coast of Mahe is a tiny island paradise, JA Enchanted Island Resort.
-Ideal for couples with just 10 Seychellois style pool villas, this is a tiny island idyll perfect for a few days solitude.
-Once you've passed through immigration at the airport, its just a 10min car transfer followed by a 10min speedboat ride across the bay to your tiny island sanctuary.
+Just a 10-minute speedboat ride off the coast of Mahé is a tiny island paradise, JA Enchanted Island Resort.
+Ideal for couples with just 10 Seychellois-style pool villas, this is a tiny island perfect for a few days of solitude.
+Once you've passed through immigration at the airport, it's just a 10min car transfer followed by a 10min speedboat ride across the bay to your tiny island sanctuary.
 It twins well with outer islands.

-A few of the ‘outer islands have accommodation options.
+A few of the outer islands have accommodation options.
 These coral atolls are often perceived as what the whole of Seychelles is like – islands barely rising above sea level, swaying coconut palms, turquoise seas and endless white sand beaches.
 Main options include Denis, Desroches and also Alphonse - each subtly different but all heavily committed to ecology and sustainability programmes.
-Reached by light aircraft from Mahe, flight times from 30mins to 1 hour, they combine well with inner islands of Mahe and Praslin.
+Reached by light aircraft from Mahé, flight times from 30mins to 1 hour, they combine well with the inner islands of Mahé and Praslin.

-For a barefoot island paradise, the captivating outer island of Denis Island is one of Mahlatini's favourites – 30 minutes north of Mahe by once daily light aircraft flight.
-Privately-owned, its 25 beachside cottages have been deliberately designed to offer a little more rustic simplicity combined with a relaxed 5* island experience.
-The cuisine is out of this world, while diving and fishing are excellent as well.
+For a barefoot island paradise, the captivating outer island of Denis Island is one of Mahlatini's favourites – 30 minutes north of Mahé by one daily light aircraft flight.
+Privately owned, its 25 beachside cottages have been deliberately designed to offer a little more rustic simplicity combined with a relaxed 5* island experience.
+The cuisine is out of this world while diving and fishing are excellent as well.
 The whole ethos of the island is about sustainability and guests are positively encouraged to discover more about it.

-Denis is perfect for a honeymoon or special anniversary, as well as anyone seeking to get away from it all.
-It also makes a great family holiday – one where nature is at the heart of everyday activities.
-Ideal as a single centre Seychelles holiday for 7 nights or so, it also makes a great combo with another Seychelles island – Mahe being the best, such as at the Carana Beach boutique hotel, the best budget option, while 5* options are numerous (see above).
-In almost all cases, its better to end your holiday at Denis.
+Denis is perfect for a honeymoon or special anniversary, as well as for anyone looking to escape from their daily routine.
+It is also an excellent choice for a family vacation, where nature plays a central role in everyday activities.
+Whether you prefer a single center holiday in Seychelles for approximately 7 nights or wish to combine it with another Seychelles island like Mahé, Denis is an ideal option.
+For those seeking the best value, Carana Beach boutique hotel is recommended as the top budget option, while there are numerous 5-star options available (refer to the information above).
+In almost all cases, it is advisable to conclude your holiday at Denis.

 Four Seasons Seychelles at Desroches Island

-Four Seasons Desroches provides a wide choice of Suites, Villas and Residences.
-The polished, renowned Four Seasons service prevails throughout this outer island ‘resort, including superb cuisine, excellent spa and first-class castaway activity centre.
-You can explore the island at leisure, while the diving and fishing in the surrounding waters are some of the best in Seychelles.40 minutes south-west of Mahe, there are twice daily flights to Desroches, so it can work well as a single island holiday or when twinned with a hotel on Mahe, such as its sister hotel, Four Seasons Seychelles.
+Four Seasons Desroches provides a wide choice of suites, villas and residences.
+The polished, renowned Four Seasons service prevails throughout this outer island resort, including superb cuisine, an excellent spa and a first-class castaway activity centre.
+You can explore the island at leisure, while the diving and fishing in the surrounding waters are some of the best in Seychelles.
+40 minutes south-west of Mahé, there are twice daily flights to Desroches, so it can work well as a single island holiday or when twinned with a hotel on Mahé, such as with its sister hotel, Four Seasons Seychelles.

 The best times to visit Seychelles